Spinners/Spin.Swift/README.md

 ...
 ```

-At last we have to tell Feedback from the feature Spin how it will push events in the Gear:
+At last we have to tell a feedback from the feature Spin how it will push events in the Gear:

 ```swift
 let feedback = Feedback<State, Event>(attachedTo: gear, propagating: { (state: State) in